-Now we're at the point where we've really got to start having a discussion about how are we going to inspire this change, or make this paradigm shift from business as usual using solid salt to thinking about transitioning to this liquids methodology.
-In this MASTER TRAINING Phill Sexton with WIT Advisers will go over what the barriers are of switching to liquid brine for de-icing in snow and ice management.
+We've really got to start having a discussion about how are we going to inspire the change to using liquid brine.
+In this post, Phill Sexton with WIT Advisers will go over what the barriers are of switching to liquid brine for de-icing in snow and ice management.

 The name of the game particularly when using liquids is, using it as a proactive measure to prevent the bond of snow and ice.
 In this article, you will learn about the importance of preventing the snow and ice bond with liquid brine, why it is so effective, and how you can reduce your salt output.